WoktopusGaming/TeamTheOne-Bot/devs_changelog.md

 ### Deprecated

 - TeamTheOne coins wallet (not announced in original update: announced way later)
-- "Partner system" Discord-like concept (was never announced, got shadow-removed by lack of usage and development on that system)
+- "Partner system" Discord-like concept (was never announced, got shadow-removed three days after update by lack of usage and development on that system)

 ### Removed